TIVerse/pyveda/docs/architecture.md

-# PyVeda Architecture
+# VedaRT Architecture

-Understanding PyVeda's internal design and components.
+Understanding VedaRT's internal design and components.

 ## Overview

-PyVeda is a unified Python parallel runtime that combines the best features of multiple execution models (threads, processes, async, GPU) with intelligent scheduling and comprehensive observability.
+VedaRT is a unified Python parallel runtime that combines the best features of multiple execution models (threads, processes, async, GPU) with intelligent scheduling and comprehensive observability.

 ## Core Components